QROST/GrasshopperWorkSamples/README.md

 ## Grasshopper work samples from SCIArc 1GA-2GB

-All right reserved by author
+All rights reserved by author